motoo-tobbler/sm64ex-coop/README.md

 build/us_pc/sm64.us.f3dex2e
 ```

-To get you started, I've confirmed my fork to work on the following operating systems (as well as GNU/Linux), and have commited initial changes for them:
+To get you started, I've confirmed my fork to work on the following operating systems (as well as GNU/Linux), and have committed initial changes for them:

 ✅ postmarketOS